Do Go On - 334 - Pan Am Flight 73

 but a lot of them have the exact same wording as each other.

-but like you just add them all together get an average for each of the numbers that's what you
+Did you just add them all together to get an average for each of the numbers?

-So there were 9,000 people on this flight.
+So there were 9,000 people on this spot.

 Yeah, is that not right?